frequency-chain/docs/pages/glossary.md

 Self-describing content-addressed identifiers for distributed systems such as IPFS.

+## Control Key

+The Public Key used to control an MSA.

 ## Delegate (verb, i.e. "to delegate")

 The action of an [MSA](./Basics/MessageSourceAccounts.md) (the Delegator) granting permissions (such as sending messages on their behalf) to a Provider.